Disgraced Nevada researcher behind Fauci COVID-19 conspiracy theory

 But the French study was published a full year before Mikovits began her doctoral research, and there’s no evidence that she had anything to do with it.

-Mikovits was hired as research director at the Reno-based Whittemore Peterson Institute in 2006, and three years later led her team in publishing a paper in the research journal Science, claiming that the newly discovered XMRV could be linked to Chronic Fatigue Syndrome (CFS).
+Mikovits was hired as research director at the Reno-based Whittemore Peterson Institute in 2006, and three years later led her team in publishing a paper for the research journal Science, claiming that the newly discovered XMRV could be linked to chronic fatigue syndrome.

 Initially the article generated the sort of attention researchers crave, but that quickly turned into skepticism and then disavowal as other researchers were unable to duplicate the results.
 Some charged that Mikovits had intentionally added the virus to samples before they were tested, and had cropped labels from photos of other samples to misrepresent them.